 - Grado fans.
 Maybe you’ve been rocking the SR60e for ages and have plenty of faith in the Brooklyn-based audio company.
 If that’s the case and you want to support the brand: these headphones are an interesting find.

 - People yearning for the convenience of wireless open-back headphones.
-Although his demographic likely a bit more narrow than breaking the category into two, the audience still exists, and the GW100 delivers a wide sense of 3D space without the wires.
+Although this demographic is likely a bit more narrow than breaking the category into two, the audience still exists, and the GW100 delivers a wide sense of 3D space without the wires.

 How is the Grado GW100 built?

-The headphones feature a plastic construction, which is surprising given the $249 price tag.
+The headphones feature a plastic construction, which is surprising given the $249 USD price tag.
 Acting as a double-edged sword, this plastic build lets the GW100 remain lightweight and comfortable to wear, but it also feels a little on the cheap side.
+Grado provides a few accessories with the headset including a carrying pouch, 3.5mm aux cable, and a microUSB charging cable.

 The freedom to move around your home with open-back headphones is great, but GW100 is rendered useless when in a communal setting.